sanderneset/the-wild-oasis/README.md

 # The Wild Oasis

+An app for the fictional hotel The Wild Oasis.
+Used for keeping track of bookings and guests.

 Main project in Jonas Schmedtmann's Ultimate React Course.
 Built with React Query and Supabase.